mnemnion/codex/README.md

 A corrolary of this is that `/src/lib`, discussed below, does not have to follow the format described here.
 It *should*, mind you.
-Using `grym` to provide a shallow wrapper around the format is not recondite unless your tooling is allergic to symlinks.
+Using `grym` to provide a shallow wrapper around the format is not recondite unless your tooling is allergic to symlinks; `grym invert` is intended to be developed enough to sort these issues out before alpha release.

 ## lib